 3 credits.
-Prerequisites: 100- or 200level history course, or permission of the instructor.
 Covers a specialized topic in the ancient world taught at a senior seminar level.
 Special topics will be chosen each time the course is offered.
-Subjects may include Sexuality in the Ancient World, Roman Slavery, Exploring Pompeii, the Buried City, and Greeks and Persians in an Age of Conflict.
+Subjects may include Sexuality in the Ancient World, Early Church History, and other topics.
+This course fills history concentration and other departmental requirements for pre-modern history.